PuffinBlue/josharcher/content/blog/2018-01-15-industrial-society-and-its-future.md

 I wonder if this speaks to Kaczynski's idea of freedom.
 It's shaping up to be freedom from control, not just someone else letting you be free or the system allowing you huge flexibility of action, but absolute freedom.

+### SOURCES OF SOCIAL PROBLEMS

+I see no unique insight in this section.
+I believe many have made such comments before, not that I've spent the time to look.
+Even just in popular culture, TV programmes, films etc these concepts seem prevalent.
+Perhaps they weren't at the time though the manifesto was written, so credit may be due.

 ### Para 50.

 Danger to the left of him, fools to the right.
 An isolated world to live in.

 > 50\.
 The conservatives are fools: They whine about the decay of traditional values, yet they enthusiastically support technological progress and economic growth.
-Apparently it never occurs to them that you can’t make rapid, drastic changes in the technology and the economy of a society without causing rapid changes in all other aspects of the society as well, and that such rapid changes inevi tably break down traditional values.
+Apparently it never occurs to them that you can’t make rapid, drastic changes in the technology and the economy of a society without causing rapid changes in all other aspects of the society as well, and that such rapid changes inevitably break down traditional values.

+### Para 57

+It's possible to claim whatever you like as Kaczynski does below - but a claim is only that.
+Far more work would be needed to even identify if the 'Power Process' is in any way involved, yet alone the sole or major cause of any ill in society.

+This manifesto is being built upon very shaky foundations.

+> We contend that the most important cause of social and psychological problems in modern society is the fact that people have insufficient opportunity to go through the power process in a normal way.
+We don’t mean to say that modern society is the only one in which the power process has been disrupted.
+Probably most if not all civilized societies have interfered with the power process to a greater or lesser extent.
+But in modern industrial society the problem has become particularly acute.
+Leftism, at least in its recent (mid- to late-20th century) form, is in part a symptom of deprivation with respect to the power process.

 ### DISRUPTION OF THE POWER PROCESS IN MODERN SOCIETY